Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

    > **`NOTE`**: If the nodes has pxe boot issues, such as getting pxe errors or not pulling the ipxe.efi binary, see [PXE boot troubleshooting](420-MGMT-NET-PXE-TSHOOT.md)

    > **`NOTE`**: If ncn-m001 booted without a hostname or it didn't run all the cloud-init scripts the following commands need to be ran **(but only in that circumstance)**.
-   > In the commands below the prompt is shown as ncn-m001 purely to indciate that the commands should be run on that node.
+   > In the commands below the prompt is shown as ncn-m001 purely to indicate that the commands should be run on that node.
    >
    > 1. Make directory to copy network config files to.
    >    ```bash